If you’re new to stamp collecting, we’ll help you which type is the best for you to discover what and how to collect.

 In traditional philately, you study and understand stamps themselves.
 The parts of the postage stamp, analyze watermarks, learn how stamps are printed and other technical aspects.

-In traditional philately was really common to collect worldwide stamps -as many as you could- but when countries started printing dozens or hundreds of issues per year, things got complicated.
+In stamp collecting, it was really common to collect worldwide stamps -as many as you could- but when countries started printing dozens or hundreds of issues per year, things got complicated.
 Nowadays it’s more common to collect per country (and not all of them) and sometimes just periods of time for specific countries.
 This lets the philatelist have more time and resources to investigate in depth.

 Topical or thematic philately

 Many philatelists collect topical stamps.
 Why?
 Because unlike traditional philately, topical or thematic philately lets you collect the topics you like (cars, birds, sports).
 It can be as wide or specific as you like.
 You can arrange your stamps to tell a story or just accumulate them in stock books.

 One of the coolest aspects of stamp collecting is that stamps -or covers in this case- can tell a story of their journey since they arrived at the post office until they reached their final destination.
 Did it had to be on transit in one or more countries?
 Did it get lost and arrived at the wrong country?
 Was the letter inspected by censorship officials during WWI or WWII?

 There are lots of things to discover and study in postal history: commerce routes, political conflicts, local train or boat routes, customs procedures and many other aspects.